edgexfoundry/edgex-examples/deployment/helm/README.md

 The default value of `edgex.security.enabled` is `false`.
 This may change in the future.

+To enable the security, add the command flag in the helm install: `--set edgex.security.enabled=true`

 Setting `edgex.security.enabled` to `true` during installation (recommended) will enable microservice-level authentication for EdgeX peer-to-peer communcation